-Formulary copayment: Fifteen dollar (\$15) copayment per prescription or refill for a formulary drug dispensed in a thirty-four (34) day supply.
+Tier 2 copayment: Sixteen dollar (\$16) copayment per prescription or refill for a Tier 2 drug dispensed in a thirty (30) day supply.

-Non-formulary copayment: Thirty dollar (\$30) copayment per prescription or refill for a non-formulary drug dispensed in a thirty-four (34) day supply.
+Tier 3 copayment: Thirty-six dollar (\$36) copayment per prescription or refill for a Tier 3 drug dispensed in a thirty (30) day supply.

-Out-of-pocket maximum: There is an annual maximum eligible out-of-pocket expense limit for prescription drugs of six hundred fifty dollars (\$650) per person or one thousand three hundred dollars (\$1,300) per family.
+Out-of-pocket maximum: There is an annual maximum eligible out-of-pocket expense limit for prescription drugs of eight hundred dollars (\$800) per person or one thousand six hundred dollars (\$1,600) per family.

 - Insulin.
 Insulin will be treated as a prescription drug subject to a separate copay for each type prescribed. - 3) Brand Name Drugs.
 If the subscriber chooses a brand name drug when a bioequivalent generic drug is available, the subscriber is required to pay the standard copayment plus the difference between the cost of the brand name drug and the generic.
 Amounts above the copay that an individual elects to pay for a brand name instead of a generic drug will not be credited toward the out-of-pocket maximum. - 4) Special Coverage for "Grandfathered Diabetic Group".
-For insulin dependent diabetics who have been continuously enrolled for health coverage insured or administered by Blue Cross Blue Shield through the SEGIP since January 1, 1991 and who were identified as having used these supplies during the period January 1, 1991 through September 30, 1991 (herein the "Grandfathered Diabetic Group"), diabetic supplies are covered as follows: - Test tapes and syringes are covered at one hundred (100) percent for the greater of a thirty four (34) day supply or one hundred (100) units when purchased with insulin. - f.
+For insulin dependent diabetics who have been continuously enrolled for health coverage insured or administered by Blue Cross Blue Shield through the SEGIP since January 1, 1991 and who were identified as having used these supplies during the period January 1, 1991 through September 30, 1991 (herein the "Grandfathered Diabetic Group"), diabetic supplies are covered as follows: - Test tapes and syringes are covered at one hundred (100) percent for the greater of a thirty (30) day supply or one hundred (100) units when purchased with insulin. - 5) Special Coverage for Nicotine Replacement Therapies.
+There will be no copayment for formulary nicotine replacement therapies for employees and dependents who take the Health Assessment, opt-in for coaching, and are engaged in a plan-sponsored smoking cessation program, or other program as documented by the health coach. - f.
 Special Service networks.
 The following services must be received from special service network providers in order to be covered.
 All terms and conditions outlined in the Summary of Benefits apply. - 1) Mental health services inpatient or outpatient. - 2) Chemical dependency services inpatient and outpatient. - 3) Chiropractic services. - 4) Transplant coverage. - 5) Cardiac services. - 6) Home infusion therapy. - 7) Hospice. - g.
 Individuals whose permanent residence and principal work location are outside the State of Minnesota and outside of the service areas of the health plans participating in Advantage.
 If these individuals use the plan administrator's national preferred provider organization in their area, services will be covered at Benefit Level Two.
 If a national preferred provider is not available in their area, services will be covered at Benefit Level Two through any other provider available in their area.
 If the national preferred provider organization is available but not used, benefits will be paid at the POS level described in paragraph "i" below.
 All terms and conditions outlined in the Summary of Benefits will apply.